 It’s perfectly normal for the girls to miss a few days of the program, and we designing our curriculum so each girl will be successful regardless of missed days.
 We do not take payment by the day under any circumstance.
 First, it would be a huge organization challenge and burden on the organization at large.
 Our expenses for a camp or program are not based on daily expenses.
 For example, we have to pay for insurance as if she attended every day.

 How do we mentor the participants?

 We mentor on the trail by developing a level of trust with the girls and implement a planned curriculum that focuses on skills progression—accomplishing skills and building confidence.
 We have found that girls will bring some of their life challenges with them and work it out through riding with their peers and with their mentors.
 This all happens organically.
 We do not plan a curriculum that addresses body image, positive self-talk, bullying, fear/anxiety, however our mentors are coached on how to work through these issues if they arise.

 What kind of bike should my daughter have?

 We have a wide variety of bikes at the program.
 We do not allow coaster brake bikes at the program.
 They are dangerous for mountain biking.
-All Little Bellas participants should have bikes with hand brakes.
+All Little Bellas participants should have bikes with hand brakes and mountain bike tires.

 Why do most of our programs focus on 7 to 12 year olds?

 We found that these are formative years in which girls are still receptive to adult influences while beginning to experience peer pressure.
 We've also seen that girls in this age bracket are more likely to drop out of sports.
 For these reasons, these girls particularly benefit from a positive team environment, positive mentoring, and learning the values of physical activity.